amarillier/KrankyBearLauncher/README.md

 * .json config file specifies applications, parameters, one or multiple start times, duration, recurrence
 *   recurrence allows hourly, daily, weekly, or null meaning no recurrence
 *   switches allow for multiple config files, default is launcher.json
+* json syntax verification at start time only verifies the json config is valid testing for additional comma, missing comma, missing { or }, missing [ or ]
+    NOTE: After launch, changes made to a config file will be detected by syntax checks are not performed
 * dry run / simulation capability simulates execution without actually executing
 * ~/ and $HOME/ syntax for Linux / MacOS are recognized and expanded, explicit paths to applications are supported
-* logging to specified log file, default is launcher.log
-*   configurable log rotation at default 1Mb with log retention at default 3 log files
+* logging to specified log file, default is launcher.log configurable log rotation at default 1Mb with log retention at default 3 log files
-* optional http listener - status shows both currently launched and scheduled applications
-*   http listen port (default 8080) and auto browser refresh interval (default 5 seconds) are customizable via switches
+* optional http listener - status shows both currently launched and scheduled applications http listen port (default 8080) and auto browser refresh interval (default 5 seconds) are customizable via switches
 * automated configuration change detection reloads launcher*.json changes.
-NOTE: reloading
-*   configurations will terminate any currently launched applications so the new schedule applies
+    NOTE: reloading configurations due to any changes detected will terminate any currently launched applications so the new schedule applies immediately
 * ability to force configuration reload with a SIGUSR1 signal for Mac, Linux only
 * signal detection - SIGINT and SIGTERM for Mac, Windows, Linux terminates all running apps and the launcher when the launcher exits
 *

 ### See below for usage and syntax